Constitution and Bylaws of the

 ABOTA does not discriminate on the basis of race, creed, color, national origin, gender, religion, or sexual orientation, and ABOTA prohibits harassment of any kind by a member of the Association toward an ABOTA employee, volunteer, or other member.
 Members are expected to strictly adhere to these policies.

 Section 5.
-Termination of Membership
+Termination of Membership, Suspension of Membership, or other Discipline

 - Membership shall be terminated by resignation when the member files a letter of resignation with the Executive Director of the Association.
 The resigning member should send a copy to the president of the local chapter.